iSame7/ProjectX/README.md

 * XCTest

-In VIPER every component of a module is strictly separated what creates a very friendly scenario for adopting unit tests in terms of single responsibility principle:
+Every module is strictly separated what creates a very friendly scenario for adopting unit tests in terms of single responsibility principle:

 let’s consider an example of a presenter of List Characters Module: